 Please follow me on Twitter at @CaitlinKellyNYC.

-My quarterly webinars can help anyone — at any level — who aims to please demanding readers and editors; details here.
+My webinars help everyone — at any level — who aims to please demanding readers and editors; details here.

 If you’d prefer individual coaching, I’m happy to work with you by phone, email or Skype, with many satisfied clients from Australia, New Zealand, Canada, the U.S. and Europe.
 Please email me at email@example.com.